 When you’re injured in a car accident as the result of someone else’s negligent actions, Florida personal injury laws allow you to seek compensation for the damages resulting from these injuries.
 However, in some cases the question of “Who is to blame?” for an accident isn’t entirely one sided.

 Florida law also allows judges and juries to apply “comparative negligence” when awarding damages in a personal injury case, including car accidents.
 So if, for example, you’re found to be 10% at fault for the accident, then the amount of damages you may recover will be reduced by 10%.
+If you are found to be more than 50% responsible, you will not be able to recover damages.

 Read more about comparative negligence